 - Last Name (column D)

-- Email (column E): In order for a contact to have portal access to one or more accounts, they’ll need an email address.
+- Email (column E): In order for a contact to have portal access to an account, an email address must be included.

 - Phone Number (column F)